John Piper (theologian): Ministry

 John Piper teaching at VMware, Palo Alto, California in February 2020.

 In 1980, Piper became pastor of Bethlehem Baptist Church in Minneapolis, Minnesota, where he ministered until March 31, 2013, as pastor for preaching and vision.
-Piper became increasingly well-known in evangelical Christianity after the publication of his book Desiring God: Meditations of a Christian Hedonist in 1986 and has continued to publish dozens of books further articulating his theological perspective.
+Piper became increasingly well known in evangelical Christianity after the publication of his book Desiring God: Meditations of a Christian Hedonist in 1986 and has continued to publish dozens of books further articulating his theological perspective.
 In 1994, Piper founded Desiring God Ministries, with the aim of "spread[ing] a passion for the supremacy of God in all things for the joy of all peoples through Jesus Christ."
 Desiring God Ministries offers all of Piper's sermons and articles from the past three decades—and most of his books—online at no cost.

 Piper took an eight-month leave of absence from his ministry from May 1, 2010, to January 9, 2011.
 He announced in June 2011 that he would soon step down from his role of pastor.
 A candidate to succeed him was announced in March 2012, and on May 20, 2012, Jason Meyer was voted in (784 yes to 8 no) to be the next pastor for preaching and vision, replacing Piper.

 On March 31, 2013 (Easter Sunday), Piper preached his final sermon as pastor of Bethlehem Baptist and announced in an open letter to the congregation that he and his family would be moving to Tennessee for at least a year for the church's new leadership to develop a strategic vision for the church without distractions.
 He still attends the church and is designated pastor emeritus with no official role in the church leadership.

 Following his retirement from the active pastorship of his church, Piper has occupied himself with online work through his Desiring God ministries.
-He has become especially known for the Ask Pastor John podcast, in which he answers various Bible- and life-related questions submitted by listeners.
-He additionally works on a video series called "Look at the Book" ("LAB") in which he annotates some portion of Scripture and goes through in-depth exegesis.
+He has a podcast, Ask Pastor John, in which he answers Bible- and life-related questions submitted by listeners.
+He has a video series called "Look at the Book" in which he annotates some portion of Scripture and goes through in-depth exegesis.
 In 2024, a condensed book version of the Ask Pastor John podcast (adapted by its host, Tony Reinke) was released.

-Per Piper's personal rule, 100% of the royalties from his books sales go to various charities.